 The Audit and Compliance Committee of the Board of Directors is comprised of three directors, all of whom are independent as defined in NASDAQ and SEC rules and regulations.
-The members of the Audit and Compliance Committee are Scott M. Huntsman, Brad R. Baldwin, and Larry R. Hendricks.
+The members of the Audit and Compliance Committee are Scott M. Huntsman, Brad R. Baldwin, Eric L. Robinson and Larry R. Hendricks.
 Scott M. Huntsman is the Board of Directors' designated "audit committee financial expert" as that term is defined in the securities laws.
+In addition, the Board of Directors has determined Eric L. Robinson is also an "audit committee financial expert" as that term is defined in the securities laws.

 We are responsible for our internal controls and the financial reporting process.
 Our independent registered public accounting firm is responsible for performing an audit of our financial statements in accordance with generally accepted auditing standards in the United States of America and for expressing an opinion on those financial statements based on its audit.
 The Audit and Compliance Committee reviews these processes on behalf of the Board of Directors.
-The Audit Committee has reviewed and discussed with management and our independent registered public accounting firm the audited financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2014.
+The Audit and Compliance Committee has reviewed and discussed with management and our independent registered public accounting firm the audited financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2015.